 \subsubsection{Choice of physical variables for fluid regions without rotation}

 To study planetary normal modes, we include the linear elasticity, compressible fluids, and the fluid-solid and free-surface boundary conditions.
-Discretization of the standard formulation leads to computational difficulties, since the non-seismic modes from the compressible fluid pollute the computation of the point spectrum.
-In this paper, we restrict the solution space through a displacement-pressure formulation, while separating out the essential spectrum originating from the liquid core.
+Discretization of the standard formulation leads to computational difficulties, since the non-seismic modes from the compressible fluid may pollute the computation of the point spectrum.
+In this paper, we use a displacement-pressure formulation and later substitute the pressure term using an equivalent formula.

 Here, we review different approaches pertaining to the above-mentioned separation of the essential spectrum for non-rotating bodies and then include the rotation.
 The natural displacement formulation for a non-rotating body will result in a symmetric eigenvalue problem.
-However, the drawback is the existence of spurious oscillations \citep{kiefling1976fluid}.
-Several finite-element methods have been developed for modeling the fluid regions with fluid-solid interaction: a displacement formulation \citep{hamdi1978displacement}, a pressure formulation \citep{zienkiewicz1969coupled,craggs1971transient}, a displacement-pressure formulation \citep{wang1997displacement}, and a velocity potential formulation \citep{everstine1981symmetric,olson1985analysis}.
-However, the pressure formulation leads to a non-symmetric eigenvalue problem \citep{zienkiewicz1969coupled,craggs1971transient}, and the velocity potential formulation \citep{everstine1981symmetric,olson1985analysis} leads to a quadratic eigenvalue problem.
+However, the drawback is the existence of spurious oscillations \cite{kiefling1976fluid}.
+Several finite-element methods have been developed for modeling the fluid regions with fluid-solid interaction: a displacement formulation \cite{hamdi1978displacement}, a pressure formulation \cite{zienkiewicz1969coupled,craggs1971transient}, a displacement-pressure formulation \cite{wang1997displacement}, and a velocity potential formulation \cite{everstine1981symmetric,olson1985analysis}.
+However, the pressure formulation leads to a non-symmetric eigenvalue problem \cite{zienkiewicz1969coupled,craggs1971transient}, and the velocity potential formulation \cite{everstine1981symmetric,olson1985analysis} leads to a quadratic eigenvalue problem.